Jocelyn-McKnight/honours-thesis-corpus/1972/51-The Children Who Turned into Stones.md

 ---

-The Children Who Turned into Stones

-(Wantok 51, September 6, 1972, pages 4, 6)

 Deep in the forest, there was a fruiting tree, and a huge eel that often ate this fruit.

 In the evening, the eel would come out of its hiding place to find something to eat.